 Who are Midland Funding's Vendors?

-Midland works with a number of third-party debt buyers.
-These are companies that work on behalf of Midland to collect debts that they may have bought up.
+Midland funding's vendors are companies that work on behalf of Midland to collect debts.

-The CFPB found that the businesses violated the Consumer Financial Protection Act, Fair Debt Collection Practices Act, and Fair Credit Reporting Act, therefore, creating a consent order.
+The Consumer Financial Protection Bureau found that the businesses violated the Consumer Financial Protection Act, Fair Debt Collection Practices Act, and Fair Credit Reporting Act, therefore, creating a consent order.

 The best way to handle Midland Credit Management or LLC is to stop them before they start.
 Unfortunately, Midland and its subsidiaries won't go away without a fight.

 Although the MCM website claims to do so responsibly, their phone calls and letters are intended to frighten you.

 In fact, in 2015, the Consumer Financial Protection Bureau reached a Consent Order with Encore Capital Group and its affiliates, including Midland Funding, LLC and MCM, for deceptive debt collection methods such as harassment and wage garnishment without notification .

 If they continue harassing you, document the date and time of every incident.
 Contact your state attorney general's office and tell them about any violations that you notice.

 What To Do If You Owe the Debt